semgrep/semgrep-docs/docs/release-notes/april-2024.md

 ### Changed

-- Cross-file (interfile) analysis is now the default for Semgrep Code.
+- Cross-function (intrafile) analysis is now the default for Semgrep Code.
 - Updated how Semgrep parses regex; some rules may need to be updated to comply with stricter regex standards.

 ### Fixed